 We invited the top ten firms in each practice area, as ranked by over 17,000 associates from across the country in Vault’s annual Associate Survey, to be featured in this guide.
-MoFo ranks 3rd in Intellectual Property.
+MoFo ranks 2nd in Technology.

 Please provide an overview of what, substantively, your practice area entails.

 Morrison & Foerster is recognized as one of the world’s leading law firms handling the full range of technology transactions, from the fundamental agreements emerging companies require to start their businesses to the most complex transactions.
 We assist established and emerging companies in creating and leveraging new technology platforms and harnessing evolving business models.
 We also advise on agreements and projects to implement technology.
 From collaboration agreements, to licenses and joint development agreements, asset purchases, marketing and distribution, joint ventures, and more, our practice encompasses a broad range of commercial and technology transactions.

 I represent established and emerging companies across industries and technologies, from the earliest stage seed-funded companies to companies that are in the Fortune 100.
 I counsel clients on the broad array of contractual approaches to partnering across sectors and have a particular focus on working with clients that are leveraging data through technology, including the Internet of Things (IoT) or that are developing connected products and platforms.
 I also help lead our Firm’s IoT, FinTech, and HealthTech initiatives.
 I have worked with many clients focused in life sciences, mobile and cloud technologies and services, and CleanTech.
 I have practiced in the Silicon Valley my entire career.
 A number of my clients are companies located outside of the Silicon Valley that are also developing or adopting new and innovative technologies.

 What types of deals and/or cases do you work on?